theawesomecoder61/createShape.js/README.md

 - text
 - images

 for you without any knowledge of the HTML5 canvas.
-It can also create canvases for you, if you're that lazy, like I am. :)
+It can also create a canvas for you, if you're that lazy, like I am. :)

 ## jQuery?
 Nope.
 No dependencies, no worries.
 All [vanilla](http://www.gianninewyork.com/assets/images/product-Vanilla.jpg) Javascript.